Charlotte Area Transit System: Rail

 CATS operates two rail lines under the "Lynx" (stylized as "LYNX") system umbrella.
 Announced on February 22, 2006, the name fits in with the city's cat theme (the NFL team is the Carolina Panthers and the NBA team was known as the Charlotte Bobcats when the name was chosen); also, "Lynx" is a homophone of "links", and was mainly chosen because the light rail is about "connectivity."
 The color scheme of the rail cars is silver, with black and blue accents and gold around the "Lynx" logo to tie in the history of the Charlotte region being home to the first major U.S. Gold Rush.

 CATS rail service first began on June 28, 2004 with the Charlotte Trolley, operating three Birney-style replica streetcars between Atherton Mill and 9th Street.
 In 2006, the trolley service was suspended to allow the line's conversion to light-rail.
 Resumed on a limited schedule in 2008, the heritage streetcar line was discontinued two years later on June 28, 2010.

 Lynx Blue Line

 The Lynx Blue Line is a 19.3 mi light rail in Charlotte, North Carolina.
-Opened on November 24, 2007 and hailed as the first major rapid rail service of any kind in North Carolina, the line has 15 stations and ran 9.6 mi between I-485/South Boulevard, near Pineville, and 7th Street, in Uptown Charlotte; the line is partly shared with the Charlotte Trolley from 2008–2010.
+Opened on November 24, 2007 and hailed as the first major rapid rail service of any kind in North Carolina, the line has 15 stations and ran 9.6 mi between I-485/South Boulevard, near Pineville, and 7th Street, in Uptown Charlotte; the line was partly shared with the Charlotte Trolley from 2008–2010.
 On March 16, 2018, a 9.7 mi extension was opened that added 11 stations north from 7th Street to UNC Charlotte–Main, at the University of North Carolina at Charlotte The line uses the Siemens S70 as rolling stock, which connects its 26 stations.